dwjoyce/pythonbook/Naming code.rst

     >>> new_num = round(10.75)
     >>> print(len('The quick brown fox jumps over the lazy dog'))

 As we can see above, functions take take in values (which we have learned are called *arguments*), or not.
-They can return values, not not.
+They can return values, or not.
 It just depends on what they do, and what we want to use them for.

 In this chapter, we will begin learning how to define our own functions, and not just use functions already present in the language (built-in ones), or from other programs (imported modules).